No.12 Conflicts of Interest in Criminal and Crime & Corruption Commission Proceedings

 4. In what circumstances can a firm represent two current clients, and avoid conflicts of interest?

-The Law Institute of Victoria has released guidelines2 relating to the representation of co-accused, stating that a practitioner of a firm cannot act for co-accused in a criminal matter if there is an actual or foreseeable conflict of interest between the clients.
+The Law Institute of Victoria has released guidelines[5] relating to the representation of co-accused, stating that a solicitor or law practice must not act for two or more clients who are defendants in the same criminal proceedings if there is an actual or foreseeable conflict of interest between the clients.

-As to the use of information barriers, rule 11.4 of the ASCR provides that a law practice (and the solicitors concerned) may act where there is a conflict of duties arising from the possession of confidential information where an effective information barrier has been established.
+As to the use of information barriers, Rule 11.4 of the ASCR provides that a law practice (and the solicitors concerned) may act where there is a conflict of duties arising from the possession of confidential information where an effective information barrier has been established.
 However, where the firm attempts to act for two or more parties who have, or may have, adverse interests in criminal or similar proceedings, it creates a conflict which it is not likely an information barrier will be able to overcome.
 It should also be noted that an information barrier may not address the issue of loyalty which is at the heart of the administration of justice for advocates.
+Practitioners should also be mindful of the difficulty in obtaining client consent in these circumstances.[6]

-It is important to note that the ASCR is not a code and is subject to the development of the common law, including the decision in R v Pham.
-Additionally, the guidelines discussed above from the Law Institute of Victoria note that artificial barriers were not appropriate at curing any actual or foreseeable conflict nor were briefing separate counsel, or having separate solicitors advocate for each co-accused.
+It is important to note that the ASCR is not a code and is subject to the development of the common law, including the decision in Pham.
+Additionally, the guidelines discussed above from the Law Institute of Victoria note that artificial barriers are not appropriate in curing any actual or foreseeable conflict nor is briefing separate counsel, or having separate solicitors advocate for each co-accused.

 5. What are the rules surrounding joint-representation at Crime & Corruption Commission hearings?